privatewithak/privatewithak/README.md

 \- build more real-world projects with React + Node
 \- ship at least one full-stack pet project
 \- get comfortable with testing & CI/CD
-\- level up to a solid junior frontend dev
+\- level up to a solid middle level frontend dev

 ---